 We were incorporated in California in April 1985.
-We intend to reincorporate in Delaware prior to completion of this offering.
+We reincorporated in Delaware in November 2005.
 Our headquarters are located at 430 Indio Way, Sunnyvale, CA 94085 and our telephone number is (408) 991-0900.
 Our website is www.sunpowercorp.com.
 Information contained on, or that can be accessed through, our website does not constitute part of this prospectus.
 In this prospectus, "SunPower," "we," "us" and "our" refer to SunPower Corporation and its subsidiaries and not to the underwriters or Cypress.